What is the 16-19 Bursary Fund?

 Students will be eligible for funding (amount dependant on the number of eligible applications) to contribute towards the cost of transport, essential course equipment, trips, uniforms, materials, etc.)

 Payments will be made in the last week of term.
 There will be six payments in the academic year.
 These will be dependent on meeting the agreed attendance, achievement and conduct criteria.
-The first payment will be made in the week beginning the 26th October 2015.
+The first payment will normally be made during the last week of October.

 The School reserves the right to also make one off payments to meet particular needs.